20 Most Useless College Degrees 2023

 This is another degree that attracts those with big dreams.
-Those with a passion for film production and media are found pursuing a degree that is completely useless.
+Those passionate about film production and media are found to pursue a completely useless degree.

-Studying languages is a great way to learn about other cultures and prepare for travel to other countries.
-While there are undoubtedly many benefits to learning multiple languages, the study of languages as a college degree is useless.
+Learning languages is an excellent means of acquainting oneself with foreign cultures and getting ready for international travel.
+While there are undoubtedly many benefits to learning multiple languages, studying languages as a college degree is useless.
 Those who invest years of their education into perfecting a language may feel accomplished.
-But when they graduate, there is one important question burning in their minds: now what?
+But when they graduate, there is one crucial question burning in their minds: now what?

 Those who graduate with a language degree may become translators.
-Others work at a foreign embassy or work to improve country relations.
-However, these jobs are few and far between.
-If you’re lucky enough to land one of these jobs, then the pay and job outlook can be ok.
-However, if you don’t, you’ll be left trying to find an employer that will hire you when your only qualification is that you speak more than 1 language.
+Others work at a foreign embassy or in international relations.
+If you’re lucky enough to land one of these jobs, the pay and job outlook can be okay.
+Conversely if you do not acquire proficiency in multiple languages, you might have to search for an employer willing to hire you based solely on this language skill set.

 Some colleges offer programs for classical languages like Greek and Latin.
 Others stick to more relevant languages like Spanish and Chinese.
-If you’re really going to try and make it big in the language world, be sure to choose a relevant language.
-You should also consider double majoring in a secondary field to make yourself more employable after college.
+If you’re going to try and make it big in the language world be sure to choose a relevant language.
+You should also think about getting a second major to make yourself more marketable when you leave college.

-A music major may spend their time singing in the choir, playing in the band, or participating in extracurricular activities like a jazz band or a marching band.
-They also spend a significant amount of time in classes that study music history and composition.
-Music majors may even focus on a certain area like composition or conducting.
+An individual pursuing a music major might dedicate their time to choral singing, instrumental performances with a band, or engaging in extracurricular activities such as jazz or marching bands.
+They also spend much time in class studying music history and composition.
+Music majors may even focus on a specific area, like composition or conducting.

-Because of the narrowness of their field, music majors frequently have a difficult time finding work after they graduate.
-If you’re especially talented, you may manage to land a job as a prestigious conductor, professional musician, or community band director.
-However, these individuals are few and far between.
-The majority of music majors wind up teaching music lessons or leading worship at church.
+Because their field is so small, music majors often have trouble finding work after graduation.
+You may land a job as a prestigious conductor, professional musician, or community band director if you’re incredibly talented.
+Most music majors wind up teaching music lessons or leading worship at church.

-Although these are great jobs to make a little bit of extra cash, they rarely manage to pay the bills.
-Careers with music are typically low-paying and don’t include benefits or a 401K.
+Although these are great jobs to make a little extra cash, they rarely manage to pay the bills.
+Music careers are typically low-paying and don’t include benefits or a 401K.
 The result is that those who major in music look for a different career later.
-However, due to their limited degree in music, many find that they lack the type of education for which many employers are looking.
+However, due to their limited degrees in music, many find that they lack the type of education that many employers are looking for.

 Philosophy majors study the nature of knowledge.
 It often seems like a paradoxical field, as students learn about learning and think about thinking.
-Although philosophers like Plato and Aristotle are household names and have truly made an impact on the world, philosophy is a hard field to break into.
+Although philosophers like Plato and Aristotle are household names and have truly impacted the world, philosophy is a challenging field to break into.

-Today, we live in an age where the study and use of science outlive the study and use of thought.
-Many jobs that are available on the market are related to science instead of thinking.
-Philosophy majors may be able to land a job as a philosophy professor after years of education and experience, or they can continue to receive education in a different field such as law or writing.
-However, if you’re dreaming of a stable job and income from a bachelor’s in philosophy, you may want to consider a different field.
+In the present era, the study and application of science have outlasted the study and application of philosophy.
+Many jobs available on the market are related to science instead of thinking.
+After undergoing extensive education and gaining experience, philosophy majors may secure employment as philosophy professors, or they may opt to pursue further education in different fields such as law or writing.
+Those aiming to secure a stable job and acquire a bachelor’s degree in philosophy might consider investigating alternative fields.

-Psychology is the study of the mind and its resulting behavior.
+The study of the mind and its corresponding behaviors constitutes the field of psychology.
 Like philosophy, a psychology degree is difficult to use after you graduate.

 Psychologists often pursue higher education in their field to practice as clinical psychologists.
-Those who end their education at a bachelor’s degree struggle to find a place to fit in.
-Some types of counseling jobs are available to those who graduate with a psychology degree.
-For the most part, however, those with a degree in psychology are largely unemployable.
+Individuals who conclude their education with a bachelor’s degree often face difficulties in finding a suitable niche.
+Some counseling jobs are available to those who graduate with a psychology degree.
+In general, individuals possessing a psychology degree face significant employability challenges.

 18. Studio arts and fine art

-First, as with the degree in photography, students are typically talented in their area of interest or they’re not.
-Those who are not talented can not expect to learn in classes what they need to be successful.
+First, as with the degree in photography students are typically talented in their area of interest or they’re not.
+Those who are not talented can not expect to learn what they need to succeed in classes.

-Second, those that are especially talented in one of these areas may make a career from it by pursuing their dream without a degree or simply taking a few classes.
-Although careers in areas like photography and drawing are few and far between, those who are particularly talented may be able to start their career without spending time and money on education.
+Second, those who are exceptionally talented in one of these areas may make a career from it by pursuing their dream without a degree or simply taking a few classes.
+Despite the limited availability of jobs in fields such as photography and drawing exceptionally gifted individuals might bypass the need for education and launch their careers straightaway.

-Third, if a person is particularly interested in obtaining a degree in one of the fine arts, they should pick a more specific degree focus.
-If someone wants to learn more about graphic design and have a successful career, they should choose a graphic design major.
+Third, if a person is particularly interested in obtaining a degree in one of the fine arts they should pick a more specific degree focus.
+To gain knowledge and prosper in the field of graphic design, selecting a graphic design major is a prudent decision.

 19. Theater Arts

-Those who are interested in the theater arts should be wary about pursuing a degree in this area.
-This is another field where jobs are few and far between the following graduation.
-Those who graduate with a theater arts degree should expect years of internships and continuing education, likely followed by a low-paying job.
-Those who pursue a career outside of their degree may be shut out by employers who are looking for more relevant education.
+Those interested in the theater arts should be wary about pursuing a degree in this area.
+This is another field where jobs are few and far between following graduation.
+Graduating with a theater arts degree usually entails participating in internships and continuing education for several years.
+Eventually, one may secure a low-paying job in the field.
+Those who pursue a career outside of their degree may be shut out by employers looking for more relevant education.

-Those who are especially talented or motivated should continue pursuing an education at a university or center that specializes in the theater arts.
-These places tend to have more prestigious reputations for their education and may help to jump-start an acting career.
+Those with a lot of talent or drive should continue their education at a theater arts university or center.
+These schools have more prestigious reputations for education and may help launch an acting career.

 20. Travel and tourism

 Sounds fun, right?
-Even though this degree might have the glitz and glamour of travel and getaway, the end result of this useless degree isn’t so appealing.
-During their education, students who study travel and tourism learn about the best places to travel, methods of getting there, and how to improve the tourist experience.
+Even though this degree might have the glitz and glamour of travel and getaway, the result of this useless degree isn’t so appealing.
+During their education, students studying travel and tourism learn about the best places to travel, their methods, and how to improve the tourist experience.
 Although these classes are more entertaining than most, many students who graduate with a travel and tourism degree are left unsure of the next step after graduation.

 Students who graduate with a travel and tourism degree have limited job options after they finish school.
 Although many enter the field hoping to make it big as an Instagram traveler or professional vlogger, the result is that many end up taking boring and mundane office jobs.
-Some may choose to work as a travel agent, while others may take a job as someone who helps others book plane tickets, hotels, or cruises through private companies.
-As with many of the other most useless degrees, these jobs tend to be a poor source of income, inconsistent hours, and workers aren’t always treated well.
+Some may choose to work as travel agents, while others may take a job as someone who helps others book plane tickets, hotels, or cruises through private companies.
+As with many of the other most useless degrees, these jobs tend to be poor sources of income with inconsistent hours, and workers aren’t always treated well.

-If you graduated with a travel and tourism degree but are looking to leave the field, finding a job is difficult.
-You may have cool stories and fun experiences to share, but employers looking for that degree will be disappointed.
+Finding a job is difficult if you graduated with a travel and tourism degree but are looking to leave the field.
+You may have fantastic stories and fun experiences to share, but employers looking for that degree will be disappointed.